-The stream tab contains the basic configuration settings for your station.
+Centova Cast The stream tab contains the basic configuration settings for your radio station.
 The fields available include:

 Specifies the title for the stream.
 This will be displayed by listeners’ media players when they tune into the stream.

 Specifies your company/organization name.
-This may be used by the streaming server for various purposes.
+However this may be used by the streaming server for various purposes.

 Specifies the URL to the web site associated with this stream (if any).
 This may be published by the streaming server.

 Specifies the password required by streaming sources to connect to this stream and begin broadcasting.
-This password must be provided to DJs who will be connecting to your server via a live source to perform live broadcasts.
+However this password must be provided to DJs who will be connecting to your server via a live source to perform live broadcasts.

 Specifies the password required to login to your Centova Cast account or the streaming server’s internal administrative interface.
 Some streaming servers require that this password must differ from the source password, so it is best to use a unique password here.